Azure-Samples/LUIS-DevOps-Template/docs/3-customizing-own-project.md

 ## Enabling the F-measure testing capability

 The **LUIS F-measure testing** job measures performance of your LUIS model.
 This job performs the equivalent of the [LUIS batch testing](https://docs.microsoft.com/azure/cognitive-services/LUIS/luis-how-to-batch-test) that you can perform in the LUIS portal.
-It uses the [NLU.DevOps](https://github.com/microsoft/NLU.DevOps/blob/master/docs/Analyze.md) to execute the tests defined in the `luis-app/tests/verificationtests.json` test file against the newly built model and calculates the test results file, `statistics.json`, from which can be calculated the F1 score (or [F-measure](https://en.wikipedia.org/wiki/F-measure)).
+It uses the [NLU.DevOps](https://github.com/microsoft/NLU.DevOps/blob/master/docs/Analyze.md) tool to execute the tests defined in the `luis-app/tests/verificationtests.json` test file against the newly built model and calculates the test results file, `statistics.json`, from which can be calculated the F1 score (or [F-measure](https://en.wikipedia.org/wiki/F-measure)).
 The results file from every run is saved to Azure blob storage and it contains:

 * For each Intent and Entity:
   * Count of true positives for passing tests